-Business means independent economic or professional activities of a person (incl. the professional activity of a notary, bailiff and sworn translator and the creative activity of a creative person), the aim of which is to receive income from the production, sale or intermediation of goods, provision of services or other activities, incl. creative or scientific activity.
+Business means independent economic or professional activities of a person (incl. the professional activity of a notary and bailiff and the creative activity of a creative person), the aim of which is to receive income from the production, sale or intermediation of goods, provision of services or other activities, incl. creative or scientific activity.

 - Income derived from business is declared on form E.